37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Elanor.

-Why it stumps people: Rose is Sam’s wife.
-Not his daughter.
-That swap is where most wrong answers come from.
-Goldilocks is another of Sam’s children but not the firstborn.
-Elanor is named after the golden flower of Lothlórien, a detail you’d only know from the appendices or a very careful reading of the final chapter.
+Wife and daughter get swapped.
+Rose is Sam’s wife, not his daughter, and that mix-up feeds most of the wrong answers.
+Goldilocks is another of Sam’s kids, just not the firstborn.
+Elanor takes her name from the golden flower of Lothlórien, a thread you’d only catch in the appendices or a very patient read of the last chapter.

 28. What do the Dwarves call the Balrog of Moria?
 (Hard)